 How does CLASS® relate to parents?

-While these domains are specific to teachers in a classroom environment, you can incorporate these ideas at home.
+While these domains are specific to educators in a classroom environment, you can incorporate these ideas at home.
 Every interchange during each part of the day results in opportunities for interactions that benefit your child!

 CLASS Domain/Dimension: Emotional Support/Positive Climate